 Who are the Silvans?

-If it lives east of the Misty Mountains and is not named Galadriel, the game considers it to be Silvan.
-This includes the Sindar elves (Celeborn, Thranduil (probably), and Legolas).
+If an Elf lives east of the Misty Mountains and is not named Galadriel, the game considers it to be a Silvan Elf.
+This includes the Sindar elves (Celeborn, Thranduil, and Legolas).
 We might even get to see some of the Avari as a standalone trait at one point, but for now, I will state that any Avari Elves will also count as Silvans.

 From the cards we have right now, there are 2 factions within the Silvan Trait.
 The Woodland Realm, with characters like Legolas, Argalad, and Woodland Courier.
 And the Galadhrim of Lothlorien, with characters like Celeborn, Haldir, and Defender of the Naith.
-These two factions do not specify in anything yet, but we may see that the Woodland Realm might take a more combat heavy role, and Lothlorien may be a defensive faction.
-These are all just speculations on my part though.
+These two factions do not specify in anything yet, and tend to play as if they were a single faction.

 The Core Set gave us 5 Silvans to start with, and during the Mirkwood cycle, the trait got some allies.
-But the real strength of the Silvans came in the Dunland Trap, where Celeborn, Naith Guide, and Tree-People gave us the core of the Silvan synergy.
+But the real strength of the Silvans came in the Ringmaker, where Celeborn, Naith Guide, and Tree-People gave us the core of the Silvan synergy in just the first pack!
 The Dwarrowdelf cycle did not give any specific Silvan cards, but some of the Noldor cards in that cycle can be used on Silvan characters.
+The Silvan trait has gotten a few extra cards since the Ringmaker cycle, and got some new life blown into it when Thranduil finally arrived halfway through the Ered Mithrin cycle.
+That cycle also gave the archetype more allies and bouncing events to work with, rounding out the archetype as close as complete as it can be.
+The following packs contain Silvan cards, but get the packs in bold first if you want to get the best Silvan deck with a few expansions.

 - Core Set